adaptiman/ip-conductor/README.md

 # Start the application
 python ip_conductor.py

-# List all bookmarks
+# List all articles with numbers
-> bookmarks
+> articles

-# Navigate to a specific bookmark
+# Read a specific article by number
-> first
+> read 3

+# Navigate to another article
 > next

-# Read the current bookmark
+# Read the current article
 > read

 # Create a highlight